Water supply and sanitation in Yemen: Service quality

-Service quality for water supply and sanitation has many dimensions.
-For example, service quality for water supply can be measured through the continuity of supply, which is generally low in Yemen, and customer satisfaction, which is surprisingly high.
-One indicator for the service quality of sanitation is the effectiveness of wastewater treatment plants at removing pollutants, which is often low in Yemen.
+Service quality for water supply and sanitation has several aspects.
+For example, water supply service quality can be measured by the continuity of supply, which is generally low in Yemen, or customer satisfaction, which is high.
+One indicator of the service quality of sanitation is the effectiveness of wastewater treatment plants in removing pollutants, which is often low in Yemen.

 Continuity of water supply

 In the town of Mahwit, piped water comes less than once a week.